What is UCSniff?

 UCSniff is the first ever security tool to do realtime monitoring of IP Video calls.
 UCSniff supports this exciting new feature, which allows a security professional to test for the ability of an insider to eavesdrop on a private IP video call and hear both audio and video while the call is in progress.
 Currently the feature only works with SIP, and it is only supported on the Linux platform.

-New Feature: GUI (3.0)
+GUI (3.0)

 UCSniff now has GUI support in both Windows and Linux OS environments.
 The GUI is built upon the Juce Libraries, and it makes running UCSniff even easier than before.
 Take a look at some of the screen shots of UCSniff GUI in action.

-New Feature: Windows Port (3.0)
+Windows Port (3.0)

 We have a Windows port of the UCSniff code now.
 UCSniff Windows is available as binary release or source code.
 See the installation instructions for Windows for more information.